Madinah

 Wasalt.sa sits behind a Cloudflare managed challenge and currently cannot be scraped without a headless browser.
 The infrastructure is in place — only the source is missing.

-• Zone status is curated, not authoritative
+• Neighbourhood status is curated, not authoritative

 • No live traffic